woocommerce/qit-documentation/docs/environment/using-command-line.md

 ### 3. Advanced Configuration and Customization

 - Customize your test environment at startup using flags with `env:up`.
 This includes setting versions, activating plugins/themes, and configuring PHP extensions and volume mappings.
-- For example, to start an environment with specific WordPress and WooCommerce versions, and with a custom plugin, use:
+- For example, to start an environment with specific WordPress version, with WooCommerce Nightly and with a custom plugin, use:
     ```bash
-    qit env:up --wordpress_version=rc --woocommerce_version=rc --plugins=custom-plugin
+    qit env:up --wordpress_version=rc --plugins=custom-plugin --plugins=https://github.com/woocommerce/woocommerce/releases/download/nightly/woocommerce-trunk-nightly.zip
     ```

 ## Scripting and Automation